 Section 5.3 – Waiver of notice.
 Any notice of a meeting required under these bylaws may be waived in writing at any time before or after the meeting for which notice is required.
 A person who attends a meeting shall be presumed to have waived notice unless the person attends for the express purpose of objecting to the transaction of business because the meeting is not lawfully convened.

 Section 5.4 – Quorum.
 The presence in person of a majority of directors then in office shall be necessary and sufficient to constitute a quorum for the transaction of business at any meeting of the Board.

 Section 5.5 – Decision making.
 The Board shall strive to make decisions by consensus, attempting to reconcile differing points of view based upon the best interests of the Co-op.
-Any decision made by consensus shall be deemed to be inclusive of a vote in any required percentage.
 If, in the opinion of a majority of directors present, diligent efforts have failed to produce a consensus and the issue requires immediate action, then such issue shall be decided by a two-thirds vote of directors.